How To Become a Licensed Real Estate Agent in New York

 But since they are prospecting perfect strangers, they shouldn't feel let down.

-These potential clients don’t know you.
-If you take rejection personally, you’re not in the right business.
+These potential clients don't know you.
+If you take rejection personally, you're not in the right business.
+Meet a lot of difficult people.

 Agents interact with other agents, brokers, clients, or third parties.

 They may have different worldviews that clash with your own beliefs.
-Agents may have to deal with another agent who is crass, pushy, rude, or is a diva.
+Agents may have to deal with another agent who is crass, pushy, rude, or a diva.

 If you can put aside your personality to work with certain people, then you should be okay.
 But it will still be hard.
-Everyone has their own scruples and morals that may not align with yours.
+Everyone has their scruples and morals that may not align with yours.

-If You Don’t Differentiate Yourself, You Won’t Find Clients
+If Don'ton't Differentiate Yourself, Won'ton't Find Clients

-In New York City there are many brokerage firms to choose from and many real estate sales agents to use.
+In New York City, there are many brokerage firms to choose from and many real estate sales agents to use.

 As such, a new agent can get lost in the crowd and be unable to find clients.